MCT Oil vs. MCT Oil Powder: How to Pick the Best Fat-Burning Supplement

 - Fat content may vary

-- Must be paired with a carrier powder that could throw you out of ketosis
+- Some carrier powders can throw you out of ketosis

 - Requires a closer look at ingredients list

 - Available as a pure oil without additives or fillers

 - Simple to drizzle over foods like salad and sashimi

 - Must be blended or shaken with hot drinks

 - Difficult to portion, unless you use single-serve packs